Mitral Valve Stenosis

 In some cases, a blood thinner may be prescribed as part of your treatment.
 Blood thinners are medicines that help prevent blood clots.
 If you are taking a blood thinner, always talk to your health care provider before you buy any over the counter medicines.

-For more information you may also call 8-1-1 to speak to a registered nurse or pharmacist.
-Our nurses are available anytime, every day of the year; and our pharmacists are available every night from 5:00 p.m. to 9:00 a.m.
+For more information call 8-1-1 to speak to a registered nurse or pharmacist.
+Our nurses are available seven days a week, 24 hours a day; and our pharmacists are available every night from 5:00 p.m. to 9:00 a.m.

 Condition Basics